John Vanoni

 Virginia Christine Mifsud was born on 3 November 1958 in San Francisco, CA, USA.
 She married Donald Tylenda on 4 September 1983 at San Mateo Co., CA, USA.

 Her married name was Tylenda.
-Virginia Christine Mifsud was Children+ Ashley (Tylenda) Thaxton and Gino Tylenda.
+Virginia Christine Mifsud was had the following children: Ashley (Tylenda) Thaxton and Gino Tylenda.
 She was living in 2020.

 Donald Tylenda